msamadzadegan/devops-case-study/MONITORING.md

 ## 3. Dashboards

 Two dashboards are deployed as Grafana ConfigMaps with label `grafana_dashboard: "1"`, auto-loaded by the Grafana sidecar.
-Both use `graphTooltip: 2` — shared crosshair and tooltip across all panels — so hovering on one panel shows values on all others at the same timestamp, which is essential for correlating events across services.

 ---